realm/realm-java/ESOF-docs/Software Processes.md

 ![Commits graph](https://github.com/renatoabreu11/realm-java/blob/master/ESOF-docs/Resources/commits%20graph.png)

 After analysing this graphs, we can conclude that the development process is continuous with the main team supervising the pull requests, trying to maintain code standards and design.
-To asure this, good contributing guidelines are available in [Contributing.md] (https://github.com/realm/realm-java/blob/master/CONTRIBUTING.md).
+To ensure this, good contributing guidelines are available in [Contributing.md] (https://github.com/realm/realm-java/blob/master/CONTRIBUTING.md).
 In addition, it is very easy for new contributors and users to understand this application as it's [API](https://realm.io/docs/java/latest/) is well documented.

 However, there are some things that can be improved:
 * Coding guidelines should be more specific